How to use Semolina in a web API

 Without a context manager, the connection is released when the cursor is garbage collected.
 Using with makes the release deterministic and immediate.

-If you register multiple pools (e.g. one per warehouse or workload), use .using() to direct each endpoint to the right pool:
+If you register multiple engines (e.g. one per warehouse or workload), use .using() to direct each endpoint to the right engine:

 @app.get("/api/sales")